debghs/whiteboard/README.md

 - The editing of the editable text is functional, but a little weird.
 - The texts are not redo-ing because of the window element.
 - The editable textbox needs to be transparent.
 It's currently mirroring the bg.
+- The moving around of the editable text is glitching when done in a zoomed-in canvas.
+- The undo and redo are still buggy in zoom-in/zoom-out canvases.